 |---|---|---|

-| Timemore Chestnut C5 ESP Pro | approx. €99 | View product → |
+| Timemore Chestnut C5 ESP Pro | approx. €99 | To product → |

-| Timemore Slim 3 Hand Grinder | approx. €119 | View product → |
+| Timemore Slim 3 Hand Grinder | approx. €119 | To product → |

-| Comandante C40 MK4 | approx. €249 | View product → |
+| Comandante C40 MK4 | approx. €249 | To product → |

-Single-dosing grinder: the best choice for most people
+Single-dosing grinder: The best choice for most

-Switch beans?
-Any time.
-One person gets light filter coffee, the next a dark espresso.
-No waste, no hassle.
-Good quality starts significantly cheaper here than with hopper grinders — from €150 to €250 you can find grinders worth starting with.
+Switching beans?
+Anytime.
+One person gets light filter coffee, the next gets a dark espresso.
+No loss, no effort.
+Good quality starts significantly cheaper here than with hopper grinders – there are grinders you can start with from as little as €150 to €250.

 All tested single-dosing grinders (24)▼